Picking the perfect pumpkin. Photo by Jupiter Images.

 - Located ten miles southeast of Fredericksburg, VA on Rt.
 17

 - The Farm currently supports 20 local jobs

 - Hayrides and a maze are offered during the fall festival

 “Generations from now when there are 14 billion people in the world, we believe the highest and best use for this property will be for farming.”

-In 2011, we helped with a land preservation agreement that permanently protects the 290-acres of Emmett Snead III’s pick-your-own style farm.
-Under this agreement, Snead Farm will continue to maintain its current use as a working farm while forever protecting this acreage from development detrimental to the health of the nearby Rappahannock River and Fort A.P.
+In 2011, we helped with a land preservation agreement that permanently protects the 290-acres of Emmett Snead III’s pick-your-own style farm in eastern Virginia near Fredericksburg.
+Under this agreement, Snead Farm will continue to maintain its use as a working farm—currently supporting 20 local jobs—while forever protecting this acreage from development detrimental to the health of the nearby Rappahannock River and Fort A.P.
 Hill.

 Fort A.P.
 Hill Garrison Commander Lt.
 Col. John W. Haefner said: “Protecting America’s investment in military readiness by ensuring we can train as we must fight is at the heart of our ACUB effort.
 We are grateful for neighboring landowners who support our combat training mission and are willing to work with us and our conservation partners to sustain that readiness as well as preserve family farms and open space.”